Edson242/SistemaAcademicoDB/README.md

     d.nomdis AS "Disciplina",
     h.anosem AS "Semestre",
     COUNT(*) AS "Total Matriculados",
-    SUM(CASE WHEN h.status = 'Aprovado' THEN 1 ELSE 0 END) AS "Aprovados",
+    SUM(CASE WHEN h.status = 1 THEN 1 ELSE 0 END) AS "Aprovados",
-    SUM(CASE WHEN h.status = 'Reprovado' THEN 1 ELSE 0 END) AS "Reprovados"
+    SUM(CASE WHEN h.status = 0 THEN 1 ELSE 0 END) AS "Reprovados"
 FROM Historico h
 JOIN Disciplina d ON d.id_dis = h.id_dis
-WHERE h.anosem = '2024-2' -- Substitua pelo semestre desejado
+WHERE h.anosem = '' -- Substitua pelo semestre desejado
 GROUP BY d.nomdis, h.anosem
 ORDER BY "Total Matriculados" DESC;
 ```